dlfedie/personal_changelog/README.md

 ---
 #### Tuesday, November 19th, 2019
+- Created an AWS account and created my first server, wooooo! http://18.219.158.201/ (link will likely die at some point because I don't want to keep it up forever and get charged..)
 - Applications and folowup emails.
 - Java training.
 - Read a few developer articles on Medium and Dev.